plasne/openid-connect/README.md

 # OpenID Connect Authentication Sample

+THERE IS ONE BREAKING CHANGE FOR VERSION 4.
+Please see this [guide](./version-4.md) for information on changes in version 4.

 THERE IS ONE BREAKING CHANGE FOR VERSION 3.
 Please see this [guide](./version-3.md) for information on changes in version 3.

 While this repository is named "openid-connect", this sample will actually encompass OpenID Connect (OIDC), AuthCode, and Service-to-Service (S2S) authentication and authorization techniques.